Ecosystem-Based Management Plan

 What is Ecosystem Based Management?

-The outcome is a plan that meets the CCF’s land management goals and is congruent with both the Squamish and Lil’wat First Nations cultural values.
+The outcome is a plan that meets the CCF’s land management goals and aligns with the Squamish and Lil’wat First Nations’ cultural values.

 Ecosystem Based Management (EBM)

 - In 2015, through an integrated management planning process including participation from AWARE, WORCA, commercial and public recreation groups, 3,841 ha of the largest contiguous parcels of forest were voluntarily protected with set objectives for its Conservation or Recreation priority. – View Harvesting Plans

 - A further 9,865 ha of Old Forest has been legally protected as Old Growth Management Areas [OGMA] through government orders in the CCF.
 On a percentage basis, this is almost double the amount of old growth protected as compared to other management units in the Sea to Sky Natural Resource District.